ppy/osu-wiki/wiki/Tournaments/YSC/2017/en.md

 - Anyone who does sign up must be able to play maps with a difficulty of at least 4.7*.
 - Starting from groups, the tournament will be double elimination.
 Qualifications will be the only thing that is single elimination.
 - All staff members are allowed to sign up for the tournament.
 The only exception are the host, co-hosts, and mappool selectors/testers.
-- All players must treat staff and other participants with a high level of respect, any kind of mistreatment in a match or on the discord (this includes extreme toxicity, racism, homophobia) will result in ban and will be blacklisted from participating in future installments of this tournament.
+- All players must treat staff and other participants with a high level of respect, any kind of mistreatment in a match or on the discord (this includes extreme toxicity, racism, homophobia) will result in a ban and will be blacklisted from participating in future installments of this tournament.
 - Where rules do not prevail, common sense shall.
 The administration has explicit discretion to apply their judgement on this as they see fit.
-- Each stage will be held on a friday/saturday/sunday.
-Schedules and mappools will be released on the monday/tuesday before that stage is due to happen, to allow for reschedules.
+- Each stage will be held on a Friday/Saturday/Sunday.
+Schedules and mappools will be released on the Monday/Tuesday before that stage is due to happen, to allow for reschedules.
-- reschedules will be allowed if both players agree on a time and provide proof of the agreed reschedule to hosts/co-hosts/scheduling team.
+- Reschedules will be allowed if both players agree on a time and provide proof of the agreed reschedule to hosts/co-hosts/scheduling team.
 - Please be aware that reschedules must happen at least 24 hours before the match is due to happen.
 Any time after this will not be considered.
-- In order for your registration to count, you must fill out the form provided, join the discord and change your username on discord to your osu!
-Username.
+- In order for your registration to count, you must fill out the form provided, join the Discord server and change your Discord username to your osu! username.

 ### General Rules

 - Referees will create the lobby and invite players 10 minutes before the match is due to start.
-- If a player fails to show up after their match is due to start, a 10 minute timer will be started.
-- Any player that fails to show up after the 10 minute timer will forfeit the match and a default win will be awarded to the other player.
+- Any player that fails to show up 10 minutes after a match is due to start will forfeit the match and a win by default will be awarded to the other player.
 - Failure to attend a match without a valid reason may result in being blacklisted from participating in future tournaments.
 - The referee will have host at all times during the match.
 Players are expected to have a warmup and link the beatmap before the match starts.
 - Players will have 90 seconds to ban a map.
 Failure to ban a map after this time will result in a loss of a ban.